emdiazsal83/confoundIt_py/README.md

 - experiment.py: main program to run PCF-GD on one dataset and set of parameters
 - slurm_script.py: main program to be called by LNC_job.sh batch script which furn experiment.py for a dataset and set of hyperparameters indexed by job
 - LNC.job.sh: slurm script to call slurm_script for 1-N jobs

+The notebooks folder includes the following files:
+- LN_4_sep_confounders_causeEffect.ipynb which runs non-linear version of PCF-GD and plots evolution of optimization according to several metrics
+- LN_4_sep_confounders_causeEffect_linearize.ipynb which runs linear version of PCF-GD and plots evolution of optimization according to several metrics
+- explore_results.ipynb which reads in results for a batch-run and plots figures for performance